BerndHessling/ShinyQC/README.md

 ## <a name="head6"></a>Setting up individual parameter files for each SampleType

-The SampleType folders contain two files which need to be configured, the "PeptidesOfInterest.txt" and the "borders.txt".
+After analysing the first raw file of a SampleType, the SampleType folder contains two files which need to be configured, the "PeptidesOfInterest.txt" and the "borders.txt":

 1. PeptidesOfInterest.txt: